ROCm/HIP/docs/understand/programming_model.rst

 Memory model
 ============

-The thread structure of the :ref:`inherent_thread_model` is supported by the memory subsystem of GPUs.
+The GPU memory architecture is designed to support parallel execution across the thread hierarchy.
+Understanding the following memory spaces and their relationships to thread groupings is crucial for efficient GPU programming.
+The choice of memory type and access patterns significantly impacts kernel performance.
 The following figure summarizes the memory namespaces and how they relate to the various levels of the threading model.

 .. figure:: ../data/understand/programming_model/memory_hierarchy.svg
   :alt: Diagram depicting nested rectangles of varying color.
 The outermost one